 Please note that assistance programs and services are not limited to what is listed on this page.
 If you have a social or medical need, don't hesitate to reach out to us.

 Am I eligible if I'm currently receiving Medicare, Medicaid or Tenncare?

 No, currently our services are only available for self-pay patients with no access to insurance.

 Once you've submitted your application, one of our community navigators will contact you to do an initial assessment to learn about your situation.

 Your community navigator will assist you in finding the resources that match your unique needs.

 Can I receive help for a past bill?

 No, the AHCN cannot help with previous bills.
 AHCN benefits local patients and individuals by coordinating upcoming appointments with participating providers and organizations.

 If you are seeking assistance with a previous visit, please visit our financial assistance page.

-To apply for our services, email one of our care navigators at firstname.lastname@example.org.
-Please give us your full name, phone number and the best time for us to contact you and we'll reach out as soon as possible!
+For additional assistance, you can email one of our care navigators at firstname.lastname@example.org.
+Please give us your full name, phone number and the best time for us to contact you and we'll reach out as soon as possible.